An introduction to Software-Defined Networking

 Content and Methodology

-The lectures will be mainly online, with recorded short videos, and also synchronous sessions, in which students will be able to approach the teachers and directly ask questions.
-In these synchronous sessions we will apply gamification strategies for active learning, and also flipped classroom in some parts, considering students should have checked the recorded material before.
+The lectures will be mainly online, with recorded short videos as well as synchronous sessions in which students will be able to approach the teachers and ask questions directly.
+In these synchronous sessions, we will apply gamification strategies for active learning, as well as a flipped classroom approach in some parts, assuming that students have reviewed the recorded material beforehand.

-Finally, the course also contains a virtualized lab, in which the students will have to work, and conclude it with a short essay/project
+Finally, the course also includes a virtualized lab in which students will be required to work and complete it with a short essay or project.

 Recognition Transcript of records - ECTS